DNB(LEGAL) - PERFORMANCE APPRAISAL: EVALUATION OF CAMPUS ADMINISTRATORS

 The commissioner shall develop and periodically update an evaluation form for use by districts in evaluating school counselors.
 Education Code 21.356

-A document evaluating the performance of an administrator is confidential and is not subject to disclosure under the Public Information Act, Government Code 552.
-[See GBA]
+A document evaluating the performance of a teacher or administrator is confidential and is not subject to disclosure under the Public Information Act, Government Code 552.
+Education Code 21.355 (a) [For disclosure requirements on evaluations, see GBA]